FAQ – Atelier SUSHI Hands-On Sushi Workshop

 Q: Are vegetarian or dietary options available?

-A: Vegetarian options are only available for Private Workshops.
+A: Vegetarian and vegan options are only available for Private Workshops.
 We can accommodate gluten-free, pescatarian, kosher, and halal diets if informed at the time of booking.

 Reservations & Policies